Author Instructions

 Abstract

 The Abstract should clearly express the basic content of the paper in a single paragraph and should include the problem addressed, experimental approach, main results and findings, and conclusions.
-Abstracts must not exceed 250 words for all article types except Short Communications, which should be limited to 200 words.
+Abstracts must not exceed 250 words for all article types.
 Avoid using specific abbreviations.
 If it is essential to refer to a previous publication, omit the article title (e.g. Maekawa, S., Endo, S., and Sakai, H. (1989).
 Cell Struct.
 Funct., 14: 249–259).
 The Abstract should be typed in a separate sheet (the third page of the manuscript when Footnotes are used, or the second page when Footnotes are not used).

 Introduction